graalvm/graalvm-demos/micronaut-webapp/README.md

-# GraalVM Micronaut Todo Web Application
+# GraalVM Micronaut Todo webapp

 ## Summary

 The Todo web application is an example application built with Micronaut and GraalVM in the form of a microservice architecture.

-The purpose of the application is to demonstrate GraalVM and Native Image speed ups in comparison with Vanilla JVM.
+The purpouse of the application is to demonstrate GraalVM and Native Image speed ups in comparison with vanilla jvm.

 ## Project Structure

 The application is currently broken into 3 pieces.
 The `frontend`, `todo-service` and `loadTest` project.
-Additionally, the `api` project contains classes shared amongst the `frontend` and the `todo-service`.
+Aditionally the `api` project contains classes shared amongst the `frontend` and the `todo-service`

 ### Frontend

 A minimalistic service side rendering web application that renders data from the `todo-service`.
-The `frontend` communicates to the backend service via a http client.
+The `frontend` comunincates to the backend service via a http client.
-Its sole purpose is to render data.
+It sole purpouse(for now) is to render data.

 ### Todo-service

-A backend web-service that exposes RESTful CRUD operations on Todo items.
+A backend webservice that exposes RESTful CRUD operations on Todo items.
 This service is currently backed by a in-memory data structure, however new implementations can be easily added.

 ### Api

-Common classes shared by both the `frontend` and the `Todo-service`.
+Common classes shared by both the `frontend` and the `Todo-service`

 ### Load tests

-A project containing JMeter load tests.
-Currently the load test apply traffic on the `todo-service` only.
+A project containing jmeter load tests.
+Currently the load test apply traffic on the `todo-service` only

 ## Building